ThomasAuburn/Final-Year-Project/README.md

 • A high level of written communication skills, with a well-documented, thorough and detailed project report which demonstrates my logical and analytical process to achieve the project's aims.

+## Scikit-learn and Pytorch:

+This project showcases my knowledge using scikit learn for linear and logistic regression, as well as constructing neural network classifiers and GANS using Pytorch

+## Evolutionary Computing and matplotlib

+This project showcases my knowledge using DEAP for evolutionary computing, as well as matplotlib for data visualisation and analysis